Deltares/hydromt_wflow/docs/getting_started/installation.rst

 - **hydroengine** – enables integration with Google Earth Engine.
 - **wradlib** – provides radar rainfall processing and interpolation tools.
 - **pyet** – adds evapotranspiration computation support.

+For a list of all the optional dependency groups and their contents, have a look at the `pyproject.toml` file.
+Use `hydromt_wflow[full]` to install all optional dependencies.

 Installing via conda